 A pair of black or navy trousers and dark jeans will work great as your base, team these with t-shirt and jerseys.
 A dress can always look pretty and feminine, but don’t opt light materials, rather pack a dress in a thicker material such as denim for added warmth, you can add a pair of black stockings to your look to warm your legs.
 Lastly footwear, boots are fabulous, not only are they comfortable and waterproof but they are perfect for all elements and all occasions.

-Packing List: A pair of sunglasses to protect your eyes during the long days of sunlight are your first essential, your wardrobe can reflect the warmer weather with a selection of tops and blouses, ensure these are mainly in neutral colours to mix and match with a variety of items, however since it is summer, one or two pastel colours will undoubtedly brighten your wardrobe.
+A pair of sunglasses to protect your eyes during the long days of sunlight are your first essential, your wardrobe can reflect the warmer weather with a selection of tops and blouses, ensure these are mainly in neutral colors to mix and match with a variety of items, however since it is summer, one or two pastel colors will undoubtedly brighten your wardrobe.

-Accessorize your outfit with a cute scarf in a pattern or colour of your choice, this will add a touch of colour and sophistication to your looks, and add an umbrella, for the occasional rain shower!
+Accessorize your outfit with a cute scarf in a pattern or color of your choice, this will add a touch of color and sophistication to your looks, and add an umbrella, for the occasional rain shower!

-Weather: Michelle says: Autumn is a rainy season, so come prepared with waterproof gear.
+Michelle says: Autumn is a rainy season, so come prepared with waterproof gear.
 The autumn days grow shorter and darker, and the darkness brings with it the colder temperature.
-However on the plus side the autumn leaves fill the city with “beautiful” “warm” colours.
+However on the plus side the autumn leaves fill the city with “beautiful” “warm” colors.